-We are a technology company with a focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the quality of patient care.
+We are a growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the quality of patient care.
 We have developed a proprietary technology platform that allows us to offer a broad and flexible test menu and continually expand and improve our proprietary genetic reference library, while maintaining accessible pricing, high accuracy and competitive turnaround times.
 We believe our test menu offers more genes for testing than our competitors in today's market, which enables us to provide expansive options for test customization and clinically actionable results.

 Our existing customer base consists primarily of hospitals and medical institutions, which are typically frequent and high-volume users of genetic tests and which often pay us directly for our tests.
 We believe our relationships with these customers provide a meaningful opportunity for further growth, as we seek to deepen these relationships and drive increased ordering.
 We also believe our offering could be attractive to other types of customers, including individual physicians and other practitioners, regional medical networks, research institutions and other organizations, and we are building relationships in these new customer markets.
-Although we have devoted fewer overall resources to sales and marketing efforts than many of our competitors, we made material investments in our sales and marketing team and strategies, the global reach of our business and other aspects of our operations in recent periods, and we believe these investments could help stimulate further demand in the long-term.
-We offer tests at competitive prices, averaging approximately \$1,007 per billable test delivered in the first quarter of 2018, and at a lower cost to us than many of our competitors, averaging approximately \$600 per billable test delivered in the first quarter of 2018.
-Our volume has grown rapidly since our commercial launch, with 4,621 billable tests delivered in the first quarter of 2018, 4,422 billable tests delivered in the first quarter of 2017, and an aggregate of over 41,524 billable tests delivered to approximately 800 customers from launching our first commercial genetic tests in 2013 through March 31, 2018.
-We have experienced compound quarterly growth of 8% in the number of billable tests delivered in our last eight completed fiscal quarters.
-We recorded revenue and net loss of \$4.7 million and \$1.9 million, respectively, in the first quarter of 2018, compared to revenue and net income of \$5.3 million and \$232,000, respectively, in the first quarter of 2017.
-We achieved profitability in the first three months and the first half of 2017, but we have recorded losses in all other periods since our inception.
+Although we have devoted fewer overall resources to sales and marketing efforts than many of our competitors, we made material investments in our sales and marketing team and strategies, the global reach of our business and other aspects of our operations.

+We offer tests at competitive prices, averaging approximately \$713 per billable test delivered in the first quarter of 2019, and at a lower cost to us than many of our competitors, averaging approximately \$394 per billable test delivered in the first quarter of 2019.
+Our volume has grown rapidly since our commercial launch, with 7,530 billable tests delivered in the first quarter of 2019, compared to 4,621 billable tests delivered in the first quarter of 2018.
+An aggregate of over 66,731 billable tests were delivered to approximately 990 customers since launching our first commercial genetic tests in 2013 and through March 31, 2019.
+We have experienced compound quarterly growth of 10% in the number of billable tests delivered in our last eight completed fiscal quarters.
+We recorded revenue and net loss of \$5.4 million and \$1.9 million, respectively, in the first quarter of 2019, compared to revenue and net loss of \$4.7 million and \$1.9 million, respectively, in the first half of 2017, but we have recorded losses in all other periods since our inception.